Why visit Kirkennan, South West Scotland in Winter?

 - Whooper Swans mass at WWT Caerlaverock where they are fed twice daily.

 - Starling murmurations can be seen.
-Gretna Green is reknown as a key location to see this amazing site, but in 2016 there were also reports of murmurations in Castle Douglas, RSPB Mersehead and Kirkudbright.
+Gretna Green is reknown as a key location to see this amazing site, but murmurations can also be seen in Castle Douglas, RSPB Mersehead and Kirkcudbright.

 - Greenland Whitefronts can often be found at Threave, Ken-Dee Marshes and Loch Ken and the Castle Kennedy area.